Alternative Fishing Gear Can Reduce Shark Mortality

 Pew lays out simple steps to cut bycatch numbers

 A new global scientific review shows that simple changes in fishing gear could significantly reduce the large number of sharks unintentionally caught in the world's oceans.
-The paper, “Fisheries Bycatch of Sharks: Options for Mitigation,” released today by the Pew Environment Group, outlines practical options for reducing shark injury and death from commercial fishing, a leading cause of shark population decline.
+The paper, “Fisheries Bycatch of Sharks,” released today by the Pew Environment Group, outlines practical options for reducing shark injury and death from commercial fishing, a leading cause of shark population decline.

 Although sharks are not the primary target of most fisheries, they can make up the majority of the catch in some regions of the world.
 Pew's Ocean Science Division worked with two scientific experts to research options to reduce shark bycatch, which occurs when the animals are caught in fishing gear set for other species.
 Viable modifications found by the researchers include changing the type of bait; switching the material used to create leaders, which attach fishing lines to hooks; and modifying the shape of hooks.
 Fishermen sometimes use wire leaders to maximize shark catch, but replacing the wire with nylon can allow sharks to break free because they can bite through the line.